-The subject matter addressed in class doesn’t shy away from the heavy and controversial topics that challenge our everyday thinking.
+The subject matter in this class doesn’t shy away from heavy and controversial topics that challenge our everyday thinking.
 You’ll discuss the Motherhood Penalty, gender wage gaps, and sexual and gendered violence.
-However, you will also hear stories of inclusivity, community and belonging.
-You might hear a ‘Yaaaaas Queen’ or two and get the chance to celebrate the incredibly diverse subcultures that would not exist without variance in gender and sexuality. 🌈
+However, you'll also hear stories of inclusivity, community and belonging.
+You'll also get the chance to celebrate the incredibly diverse subcultures that would not exist without variance in gender and sexuality. 🌈

 By the end of this course, you’ll have a deeper understanding of gender and the challenges we face as a society when it comes to embracing and supporting people’s identities.